 Becker graduated from the University of Washington in South Asian Studies and continued language studies at the Kendriya Hindi Sansthaan in Agra, India.

 She was a fellow at Harvard’s Shorenstein Center and an adjunct professor at Georgetown University.

-She is a member of the Council on Foreign Relations and of the boards of directors of Oxfam America and the Arthur Burns Foundation.
+She is a member of the Council on Foreign Relations and serves on the boards of Oxfam America Advocacy Fund and the Harpswell Foundation.